Azure/azure-iot-sdk-c/doc/configure_tls_protocol_version_and_ciphers.md

+# Configure TLS Protocol Version and Ciphers

-# How to configure the Azure IoT C SDK TLS platforms to disable TLS 1.0 and TLS 1.1
+## How to configure the Azure IoT C SDK TLS platforms to disable TLS 1.0 and TLS 1.1

-## SChannel (Microsoft Windows)
+### SChannel (Microsoft Windows)

 To use exclusively TLS 1.2 in Microsoft Windows using SChannel, disable the support for TLS 1.0 and 1.1.